altran03/ai-agent-education-platform/backend/docs/architecture/database-schema.md

 ## Overview

-The CrewAI Agent Builder Platform uses a PostgreSQL database with a comprehensive schema designed to support user management, agent creation, scenario management, and simulation execution with full marketplace and community features.
+The **AI Agent Education Platform** uses a PostgreSQL database with a comprehensive schema designed to support **PDF-to-simulation pipeline**, **linear simulation experiences**, and **ChatOrchestrator integration**.
+The schema is optimized for educational simulations where business case studies are transformed into immersive, multi-scene learning experiences with AI persona interactions.

 ## Database Architecture